 After the switch configuration is rebooted, the previously-configured interface binding will be lost.
 In this case, there is no binding relationship on this interface.
 After source IPaddress monitoring is enabled, the switch rejected forwarding all IP packets.
 After the TFTP server is configured for interface binding backup, the binding relationship will be backed up to the server through the TFTP protocol.
 After the switch is restarted, the switch automatically downloads the binding list from the TFTP server, securing the normal running of the network.
+Run the following commands in global configuration mode.

-Con nmand Operation ip ip-a dhcp-relay ddress snooping database-agent Configures the IP address of the TFTP server which is to back up interface binding. no ip-a ip dhcp-relay ddress / snooping database-agent Cancels the TFTP Server for backing up interface binding.
+Command Operation ip dhcp-relay snooping database-agent ip-address Configures the IP address of the TFTP server which is to back up interface binding. no ip dhcp-relay snooping database-agent ip-address Cancels the TFTP Server for backing up interface binding.